 Population and Climate Change

-With 2 billion people to be added to our human ranks by 2050 and an additional 1 billion more by 2100, demographic trends and variables play an important role in understanding and confronting the world’s climate crisis.
+Demographic trends and variables play an important role in understanding and confronting the world’s climate crisis.
 Population growth, along with increasing consumption, tends to increase emissions of climate-changing greenhouse gases.
 Rapid population growth worsens the impacts of climate change by straining resources and exposing more people to climate-related risks—especially in low-resource regions.
 Population dynamics will affect both the trajectory of climate change and the number of people subjected to dangerous climate impacts.

 Solutions Through Reproductive Health